 Welcome to Heligeom Webserver

-Relating interfaces with 3D architectures
+Relating interfaces to supramolecular architectures

 About

-Heligeom aims at characterizing, manipulating and assembling structural units with a screw organization, and in which the structural units may be individual proteins or protein hetero-multimers.
+Heligeom aims at characterizing, manipulating and assembling structural units with a screw organization, in which the structural units may be individual proteins or protein hetero-multimers.

 Heligeom relies on the structures of monomer-monomer interfaces both for deriving the transformations and for filament construction.